 (5) International students who apply for a leave of absence must consult with OISS regarding their visa status.

 C. Yale University Health Services (YUHS): If a student is enrolled in the YUHS before the LOA is granted, the student is automatically covered by YUHS for any term in which tuition has been paid.
 The student is eligible to continue YUHS coverage while on LOA by enrolling in a “Self Pay” option within 30 days from the official start date of the LOA.

 D. Term of Leave: LOA will be granted, for a fixed and limited term, which will ordinarily be two terms or less.
-The specific length of the LOA is determined by the Assistant Dean for Student Affairs, upon receipt of recommendation from the Division Chair and Specialty Coordinator/Program Director, with appropriate consultation with the student.
+The specific length of the LOA is determined by the Associate Dean for Student Affairs, upon receipt of recommendation from the Division Chair and Specialty Coordinator/Program Director, with appropriate consultation with the student.

 E. Medical Leave:

-(1) A student who must interrupt study temporarily because of illness or injury may be granted a medical leave of absence based on the written recommendation of a clinician on the staff of the University Health Services and with the approval of the Assistant Dean for Student Affairs, and the student’s Division Chair and Specialty Coordinator/Program Director.
+(1) A student who must interrupt study temporarily because of illness or injury may be granted a medical leave of absence based on the written recommendation of a clinician on the staff of the University Health Services and with the approval of the Associate Dean for Student Affairs, and the student’s Division Chair and Specialty Coordinator/Program Director.

 (2) The School reserves the right to place a student on a medical leave of absence when, on the recommendation of the director of the University Health Services or the Chief of the Division of Mental Hygiene, the Dean determines that the student is a danger to self or others because of a serious medical problem.